Calvin Mac-Intosch: Return to Cambuur

 On 24 May 2019, Mac-Intosch signed a two-year contract, with an option for a further year, at former club Cambuur.
 Technical manager Foeke Booy said that he was a "stable and reliable" player.
 At the time the 2019–20 season was halted due to the COVID-19 pandemic in the Netherlands, Cambuur were top of the Eerste Divisie and Mac-Intosch was credited with leading the defensive line as they also boasted the best defensive record in the division.
 The Royal Dutch Football Association (KNVB) ruled that Cambuur would not be promoted, despite the club sitting 11 points ahead of the play-off places.
 Manager Henk de Jong called the decision "the greatest disgrace ever in Dutch sport".
 Mac-Intosch made 37 appearances in the 2020–21 season, helping Cambuur to win promotion as Eerste Divisie title winners.
 The club celebrated with a helicopter ride, though Mac-Intosch declined to go on the trip, stating that "I think [it is] too much.
 But I saw some videos of the guys and they seemed to enjoy it, so I enjoy as well then.
 To be honest, I thought it would be military helicopter, but it [looks] somewhat old-fashioned.
 You know; I am fine in an airplane but a helicopter... hmm, not for me."
-He played 34 games in the 2021–22 campaign.
+He played 34 games and 14 in the 2021–22 and 2022–23 campaigns during Cambuur's two season stay in the Eredivisie, which came to an end with relegation in 17th-place.

+TOP Oss

+On 13 June 2023, Mac-Intosh signed a two-year contract with Eerste Divisie club TOP Oss.
+He featured 17 times in the 2023–24 season.
+He featured seven times in the 2024–25 campaign.